itegei/week_two_Portfolio/README.md

 There are no known bugs on this project.

 ## Technologies Used
-Languages used include HTML, CSS, Js an.
-I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.
+- Languages used include HTML, CSS, Js and bootrap.
+- I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.
+- Finally, github for hosting the website

 ## Support and contact details